charro/joroutines/README.md

 ## How it works

 joroutines uses [gomobile](https://github.com/golang/mobile) for the .aar to be compiled and packaged.
-Gomobile creates all required Java stubs and the native lib that will be called from Java code via JNI.
+Gomobile creates all required Java stubs and the native .so lib that will be called from Java code via JNI.

 ## How to use it

-### The easy way: Add the dependency to your gradle file
+### A) The easy way: Add the dependency to your gradle file

-You just need to add this line inside 'dependencies' section of your project:
+The .aar file is hosted in JCenter default android repository, so you just need to add this line inside 'dependencies' section of your project and it will be added to your project:
 ```
 compile 'com.github.charro:joroutines:0.0.1'
 ```

-### The hard way: Build the aar yourself
+### B) The hard way: Build the aar yourself

 Checkout this lib into your GOPATH: